-A complete set of abstraction data for each site was provided as requested and there was 100% compliance with daily volumes and abstraction rates at all four locations.
+A complete set of abstraction data for each site was provided as requested and there was a high level of compliance with daily volumes and abstraction rates at all four locations.

-There were no abstractions from the Waiongana Stream in relation to the Waitara industrial supply during the 2015-2016 monitoring period (contingency only).
+There were no abstractions from the Waiongana Stream in relation to the Waitara industrial supply during the 2017-2018 monitoring period (used for contingency only).

-2.3.2.
-Stream flow data
+2.3.2 Stream flow data